Yangyi-Chen/yangyi-chen.github.io/index.md

 I work on **scalable foundation models**, aiming to establish fundamental approaches to address the following challenges:
 - **Predictable Scaling**: The scaling laws that can reliably predict the development of foundation models.
 - **Scalable Modeling**: The model architectures and training recipes for multimodality that can transform increasing compute and data into sustained performance gains without hitting any bottleneck.
-- **Scalable Oversight**: The scalable post-training approaches that can continually improve the foundation models and align their objectives with human intents even as they exceed human capabilities.
+- **Scalable Oversight**: The scalable reinforcement learning recipes that can elicit and advance the reasoning and agent capabilities in foundation models with minimal human supervision.